 The Carnegie Library Building (circa 1912), is a registered Historical treasure that has been vacant since the Syracuse City School District ceased operating it as a special program location and returned it to Onondaga County.
-The building underwent a renovation 25 years ago, in 1994.
+The building underwent a renovation in 1994.
 The County intends to rehabilitate the building by performing renovations that will prepare the building for department occupation and services.

-FUNDING SOURCE: Pre-2020 2020 2021 2022 2023 2024 2025 6yr Total Total: Borrowing to be Authorized 0 2,015 1,736 3,751 3,751 State Aid 0 350 350 350 TOTALS 0 2,365 1,736 4,101 4,101
+FUNDING SOURCE: Pre-2021 2021 2022 2023 2024 2025 2026 6yr Total Total: Borrowing to be Authorized 0 2,365 1,736 4,101 4,101 TOTALS 0 2,365 1,736 4,101 4,101

 OCFM will design and manage this project from concepts that have been developed over the last years.
 We will undertake a facelift to the finishes, keeping in kind with the historical character of the building.
 We will deliver open floor office environments for strategic departments we would relocate into this property.

 We will need to expand on the HVAC system, the fire protection system, introduce a wireless network, and enhance security.
 The plan will be designed in-house, saving money and time, and maintaining concept continuity.
 Structural modifications will not be needed.
-We intend to start construction in early 2020 and finish in 2021.
-Therefore, we would like to request the authorization for construction funds in Fall 2019.
+We intend to start construction in early 2021 and finish in 2022, therefore, we would like to request the authorization for construction funds in winter 2020.